Annual workshop MEC 14

 - Options for coal cleaning along the entire coal chain, from mining to emissions

 Cost for registration for the full event, including breaks, lunches and dinner, is US$ 650.
+The early bird price (before 1st of September) is $US 550.

 There is no discount for speakers – this event is run at cost and any profit made will be used to facilitate the attendance of UN Coal Partnership delegates from emerging economies.